Online Silent Meditation Retreat

-Beth Mulligan and David Spound both Certified MSC Teachers, Teacher Trainers, and mentors, will be holding the retreat virtually, and guiding you through the retreat just as they would in person, while you can stay healthy, safe and sleep in your own bed, while having full days of mindfulness and compassion meditation practice, walking meditation and Mindful Movement, talks, and teachings.
+Beth Mulligan, Certified MSC Teacher, Teacher Trainer and mentor, and Hugh O’Neill, Certified MBSR Teacher, Teacher Trainer and retreat leader, will be holding the retreat virtually, and guiding you through the retreat just as they would in person, while you can stay healthy, safe and sleep in your own bed, while having full days of mindfulness and compassion meditation practice, walking meditation and Mindful Movement, talks, and teachings.
 There will be opportunities to meet in small groups once during the retreat.

 If you’d like to join us, we invite you to consider how you can set up your week, so you can have as little external input as possible and really drop into the center of peace with in you.
 Even though we would normally ask you to refrain from work emails, reading and writing, these are extraordinary times and we know you’ll have to stay informed and connected to family and friends, so in this instance we’ll ask you to keep it to a minimum, which is good for your mind and heart anyway.

 This silent retreat is for those already teaching or interested in teaching Mindful Self-Compassion, and other mindfulness-based programs (MBP) such as Mindfulness-Based Stress Reduction, In addition, it is open to any individuals who would like to further develop their mindfulness meditation practice.
 Some experience with Mindfulness and Loving Kindness meditation is expected.